-1. It’s almost too late.
+1. Apply early.
 Really good internships aren’t looking to hire candidates at the last second.
 That means you shouldn’t be looking for an internship at the last second.
-In fact, some of the big financial, major news media and larger corporate internship application deadlines are long past (as in you should have been on top of things in the winter).
-Most other places will be filling their internship openings for the summer in the next few weeks – yes, even smaller startups.
+In fact, some of the big financial, major news media and larger corporate internship application deadlines are long past (you should have been on top of things in the winter if you wanted a summer internship).
+Most other places will be filling their internship openings for the fall in the next few weeks – yes, even smaller startups.
 That means you should do what your parents have been likely nagging you to do and get on it now!

-2. Make sure you follow the directions as to how to apply.
+2. Follow directions as to how to apply.
 If the posting says, “Please email resume and briefly explain (300 words or less) in the body of the email why you would be a fit for this position,” do that.
 Don’t only send a resume.
 It will just go in the trash.
 If you go 301 words, that’s probably fine.
 If you run up over 1,000, you’re not showing that you go above and beyond – you’re showing that you can’t follow directions.

 3. Don’t use a form letter.
-Tailor your cover letter/email for the specific job posting.
-Yep, that means you’re going to have to rework – often almost fully rewrite – your letter for every position to apply for.
+Do tailor your cover letter and email query for that specific job posting.
+Yes, that means you’re going to have to rework – often almost fully rewrite – your letter for every position to apply for.
 If you think the hiring manager won’t be able to tell that you just plugged in the company name and the internship title, you are wrong.
 Hiring managers can spot a form letter a mile away.
-(And don’t even get me started on the ones that don’t even take the effort to plug in the position/company name and just go with “this position/your company.”
+(Don’t get me started on letters that don’t make efforts to plug in the position/company name and just go with “this position/your company.”
 It’s like you’re not even trying – oh wait, you aren’t.)
-Extra tip: You might even want to consider tweaking or having a couple of different versions of your resume as well (i.e. social media marketing internship vs. standard marking internship) that highlight different skill sets for different positions.
+Extra tip: Create different versions of your resume (i.e. a social media marketing resume vs. a standard marketing resume) that highlight different skill sets for different positions.

 6. Have an idea of what it is the company does.
-Seriously, this seems like a no-brainer, but early in 7 Generation Games intern hiring process, I reached a point where I started including a line in all internship postings, “FYI, please check out our website before you apply so you know a bit about our company and games (www.7generationgames.com).”
-Yes, I bold, underline and italicize it because while it might seem obvious, obviously to some people, it is not.
-It’s OK to ask specific questions about the company, department you’d be in or the position, but not a variation of “So, what is it that you guys do again?”
+This seems like a no-brainer, but early in the 7 Generation Games intern hiring process, I reached a point where I started including a line in all internship postings, “FYI, please check out our website before you apply so you know a bit about our company and games (www.7generationgames.com).”
+I bold, underline and italicize it because while it might seem obvious, obviously to some people, it’s not.
+It’s OK to ask specific questions about the company, what department you’d be in, or the position, but not a variation of “So, what is it that you guys do again?”
 On the bright side, when you consider that you’re going to be going up against some of those “what do you do again?” applicants, doing your homework will make you look like a standout.

-Reach out.
-First, see if the company you’re interested in has internships listed.
-Check their website.
+Reach out to companies, even now.
+See if the company you’re interested in has internships listed.
+Check their site.
 Check where they list their job openings/their careers page.
-Look around a little bit.
-That said, if you can’t find an opening and are interested, see if you can find someone who looks like a good person to contact (i.e. relevant to the department you are interested in) and send a polite email asking if they have internship opening and, if so, how to apply.
+That said, if you can’t find an opening and are interested, see if you can find someone who looks like a good person to contact (i.e. relevant to the department you are interested in) and send a polite email asking if they have internship openings and, if so, how to apply.
 Literally 1-2 sentences.

 The devil is in the details.
-This means running spellcheck on your resume and cover letter/email.
-(Tip: Have another person read it over for you as well.)
-It means making sure you spell the person’s name correctly.
+Run spellcheck on your resume and cover letter/email.
+(Tip: Have a sharp friend review your resume.)
+Spell names correctly.
 One little typo isn’t likely going to be a make-or-break, but –just like with follow-ups – 10 will probably send your application straight to the trash folder.

 Consider who you’re up against.
-All of the above is based on honest-to-God applications we’ve gotten for internships.
-If you’re reading this and thinking, “Who on earth would ever do any of those things?” the answer is the people you’re up against for internships – meaning if you don’t do any of these things and you have some basic experience and willingness to learn, you’ve got a good chance at landing an internship.
+Competition is up.
+If you’re reading this and thinking, “I’m graduating in the middle of a pandemic,” the answer is the people you’re up against for internships – meaning if you don’t do any of these things and you have some basic experience and willingness to learn, you still got a good chance at landing an internship.
+Be flexible.
+Be open.
 But you’ve got to apply, which brings me back to where we started at Point No. 1.